shriuken/starcraft2ai/Project-Description.md

 - [ ] Submit on BB a link to your project repository.
-At a minimum your project description should include the following 8 items:
 - [ ] project background description
 - [ ] project problem statement
 - [ ] inadequacy of current solutions to problem